Medicare advantage plans offer an alternative to original medicare and supplemental plans.

 Choosing a Medicare Advantage Plan can be confusing.
 We’ve worked to make it simple.

-By proving your information, I give Medicare Concepts, LLC and its affiliates permission to contact me at the information provided above including texts and calls.
+By providing your information, I give Medicare Concepts, LLC and its affiliates permission to contact me at the information provided above including texts and calls.
 Accepting this consent is not required to obtain any good or service.

 Medicare Advantage plans are offered by private Medicare-approved companies.
 When you join one of their plans, your Medicare Part A (hospital) and Medicare Part B (medical) insurance will be covered by them rather than your original Medicare.
 They’ll issue you a separate healthcare card and you’ll usually go to one of their doctors or medical centers.